Preventing health problems associated with bathing waters

 Bathers cannot rely on the clarity of water to assess quality in swimming pools and spas.
 The Ministère de l’Environnement et de la Lutte contre les changements climatiques has therefore established guidelines to ensure water quality in public pools and spas.
 These guidelines appear in the Règlement sur la qualité de l’eau des piscines et autres bassins artificiels (Regulation Respecting Water Quality in Swimming Pools and other Artificial Pools, in French only).

 Under this regulation, persons managing all public pools or spas should conduct daily verification of chlorine levels in the water.
 Also, they must collect water samples and have them analyzed to see if the water is contaminated by microorganisms.
-The frequency of water sampling and analysis depends on the type of pool:
+The frequency of microbiological water sample analysis depends on the type of pool:

 Outdoor pools: every 2 weeks